syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## DataTable Exporting

-You can export a DataTable Grid in single file.
+Grid has support to export DataTable type datasource.
 This support helps when a Grid has no view model, and a DataTable is bound to a Grid.

 {% tabs %}